 Comment: There will be no visual monotony of this landscape.
 Slopes, streams and wetlands are preserved, much of which is visible from the internal road systems and lots proposed.
 There are significant vistas associated with this property.
-A natural ridge exists on this site, running east to west between two significant environmental features, the location of the master plan alignment of A-65.
-The applicant has alternatively proposed an internal public street at this location.
-Both scenarios of development provide scenic value for the residence and possibly the larger community.
+A natural ridge exists on this site, running east to west between two significant environmental features The applicant has proposed an internal public street at this location.
+The proposed development provides scenic value for the future residents.